Frieren (character): Popularity

 Taiwan's Hsinchu mayor Ann Kao (second from the left) cosplays as Frieren to promote the Hsinchu Animation and Comics Festival in 2024.

 A frame from the twelfth episode of the anime, in which Frieren makes a smug expression while presenting a clothes-dissolving potion, has attained popularity on social media.
+In November 2025, a sketch of Frieren's head from a low angle by Reddit user SpaceDev1 went viral and inspired beginner and professional artists to make their own versions of the piece.

 In the 2024 Anime Grand Prix, Frieren took seventh place in the Best Character category.
 She won the Newtype Anime Award for Best Female Character in 2024.
 At the 9th Crunchyroll Anime Awards, Frieren was nominated for "Best Main Character" and "Must Protect At All Costs" Character.
 Seven of Frieren's international voice actors were nominated for the "Best Voice Artist Performance" category, namely Atsumi Tanezaki (Japanese), Mallorie Rodak (English), Sandra Villa (Castilian), Marie Nonnenmacher (French), Natasha John (Hindi), Martina Felli (Italian), and Erika Ugalde (Spanish); however, they lost to Aoi Yūki's Maomao, Aleks Le and Masumi Mutsuda's Sung Jin-woo, Adrien Antoine's Kafka Hibino, Lohit Sharma's Satoru Gojo, Ilaria Pellicone's Kyomoto, and Miguel Ángel Leal's Eren Jaeger, respectively.